BlenderCharacters/01.Setup.and.Introduction/README.md

 + You can share you work on our community site!
 + Keep the Udemy Q&A clear for questions :)

+### 12 Recommended User Preferences
+#### There are loads of settings, but here are a few...
++ Interface Scale
++ Input Emulate 3 Button Mouse / Emulate Numberpad
++ Add-ons
++ Themes
++ File: Save Versions and the TEMP folder
++ System: Cycles Compute Device

 ### 99 Section 1 Wrap Up